gabriel-ing/SimpliPyTEM/README.md

 *--textoff {}* - set this to anything other than 0 (easiest is 1) to remove the text from the scalebar, scale bar size can be seen in filename.

+ Before use, you need to download or locate a font .ttf file and add the path to this file on your computer to line 94:

+  *font = ImageFont.truetype('/path/to/font.ttf', fontsize)*

 ### Dependancies :